dornamehrkish/Blocbox/README.md

-# Blocbox
-Blocbox allows you to create and store content.
+Blocbox is a tool used to create and collaborate on content.
+Getting started is free